-SSI is a cash program.
+SSI is a cash benefit program.
 Every eligible individual receives the same amount of money each month regardless of the nature of the qualifying disability, the level of their needs, and the city and state in which they reside.
-Eligibility for SSI:
+Eligibility for SSI requires that the individual:

-- Over age 65; or blind or disabled; - Limited income and resources; - U.S. citizen or national, or in one of certain categories of aliens; - Resident of one of the 50 states, the District of Columbia, or the Northern Mariana Islands; and - Is not confined to an institution (such as a hospital or prison) at the government's expense.
+- Be over age 65; or blind or disabled; - Have limited income and resources; - Be a U.S. citizen or national, or in one of certain categories of aliens; - Reside in of one of the 50 states, the District of Columbia, or the Northern Mariana Islands; and - Not be confined to an institution (such as a hospital or prison) at the government's expense.